-So, what is cold laser therapy and how does it work?
+So, what is it and how does it work?
 Cold laser therapy is used to treat painful conditions from mild to severe, including pain associated with arthritis, tendonitis, bunions, sprains, strains, and other inflammatory conditions through the use of low-level laser light.

-LumaCare cold laser therapy devices provide advanced therapeutic laser to treat acute injuries & chronic pain.
+LumaCare Laser devices provide advanced therapeutic laser to treat acute injuries & chronic pain.
 LumaCare Duo is among the best cold laser therapy devices for treating acute and chronic pain.
 With its ultra-pulsed laser technology, it is powerful enough for clinical use but safe for use at home.

 What Is LLLT Therapy?